Yes, Virginia, There Is a Santa Claus (film)

 Yes, Virginia, there is a Santa Claus, is a 1991 made-for-television Christmas family drama film directed by Charles Jarrott.
 The film is based on the story behind the widely reprinted 1897 editorial by Francis Pharcellus Church written in response to a letter by eight-year-old Virginia O'Hanlon asking whether Santa Claus was real.
 It stars Charles Bronson, Katharine Isabelle, Richard Thomas, and Ed Asner.
 Produced by Andrew J. Fenady, it premiered on ABC on December 1, 1991.

 The script was initially taking a direction that was more oriented for children's Saturday morning show before taking a dramatic approach.
 Action film actor Charles Bronson loved the script and accepted to act against type.
-Also acting against type is Richard Thomas known for playing sensible characters plays a tough Irish immigrant.
+Also acting against type is Richard Thomas, known for playing sensible characters, playing a tough Irish immigrant.

 Yes, Virginia, There Is a Santa Claus received mixed reactions, with praise for its performances and production values.
 Bronson’s portrayal was seen as convincing, and the film was noted for its fresh dialogue, memorable musical score, and exceptional period-piece production.
 Some found it better than most TV films, particularly impressed by certain performances.
 However, others criticized the acting as either overdone or too subdued, and felt the film was overly sentimental and predictable.
 While the concept was appreciated, many thought the execution felt contrived and familiar, lacking the emotional impact expected from a holiday movie.

 Production

 Producer Andrew J. Fenady explained that the project was unusual since he is known for tougher projects.
 On developing the script, he said "I added a lot of the newspaper stuff.
 The script originally was more like a Saturday children's show".

 On the casting of Charles Bronson, he said, "we sent it to him, and he loved it, I think he really related to it.
 It was so against type".
 At the time, Bronson had recently lost his wife of 20 years and since in the film, Bronson's character also lost his wife he was asked about it and denied any parallels.

-Richard Thomas known for playing sensible characters, had to adapt in order to play an Irish immigrant.
+Richard Thomas, known for playing sensible characters, had to adapt in order to play an Irish immigrant.
 Fenady explained that "we got someone to teach him the manly art of self-defense.
 He did a lot of the stunts himself".

 On casting Katharine Isabelle for the role of Virginia O'Hanlon, Fenady said "we lined up every 8-year-old in Los Angeles.
 We had a casting director up in Vancouver where we shot and he asked us to look at a tape.
 When we saw it we knew we had found Virginia.

-On shooting a Christmas movie Vancouver during the summer, Fenady said "we shot in June and July when it was 99 degrees.
+On shooting a Christmas movie in Vancouver during the summer, Fenady said "we shot in June and July when it was 99 degrees.
 We had to use $40,000 worth of ice and we literally snowed in Stanley Park and the other places we shot".